yjyao/practical-python/Notes/02_Working_with_data/03_Formatting.md

 '---------- ---------- ---------- -----------'
 ```

-When you’re done, your program should produce the table shown at the top of this exercise.
+When you're done, your program should produce the table shown at the top of this exercise.

 ```
       Name     Shares      Price     Change